osu-crypto/libOTe/README.md

 \** This timing was taken from the [[OOS16]](http://eprint.iacr.org/2016/933) paper and their implementation used multiple threads.
 The number was not specified.
 When using the libOTe implementation with multiple threads, a timing of 2.6 seconds was obtained.

 It should be noted that the libOTe implementation uses the Boost ASIO library to perform more efficient asynchronous network IO.
 This involves using a background thread to help process network data.
-As such, this is not a completely fair comparison but we don't expect it to have a large impact.
-It also appears the Encrypto Group implementation used asynchronous network IO.
+As such, this is not a completely fair comparison to the Apricot implementation but we don't expect it to have a large impact.
+It also appears that the Encrypto Group implementation uses asynchronous network IO.

 ## Protocol Details
 The 1-out-of-N [OOS16] protocol currently is set to work forn N=2<sup>76</sup> but is capable of supporting arbitrary codes given the generator matrix in text format.
 See `./libOTe/OT/Tools/Bch511.txt` for an example.